 Records submitted by clients below in the role hierarchy

 |Records submitted by clients on behalf of other clients

 While configuring role hierarchy, if you have configured sharing rules to show or hide records of other users, the sharing rules are applied in the Others list.

 Clients can edit all records shown in the Others list.
 If a client submitted a record on behalf of another client, only the submitter and the client for whom the record was submitted can edit the record.
-However, only the submitter of the record can edit value of the On Behalf of field.
+However, only the submitter of the record can edit value of the Request for field.

 You can restrict showing of the Others list.
 For more information, see Restricting record viewing permissions.